osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 returns a `String`, which is the name of the thread.
 The function `map` uses this lambda to convert a list of threads to a list of thread names.

 Lambdas must end with an expression representing the return value of the lambda.
-However, it is possible for lambda's to include other val statements which can be used to create the return value.
+However, it is possible for lambdas to include other val statements which can be used to create the return value.
 This is an example of a lambda that contains val statements: